Submission deadline: Closed now

 3. Letters of support from two sponsors

-One letter should be from the supervisor of the candidate, and the other from the individual familiar with the candidate’s academic and research abilities.
+One letter should be from the candidate’s supervisor, and the other from an individual familiar with the candidate’s academic and research abilities.
 Sponsors are asked to comment on the applicant’s research potential and achievements, interpersonal skills, academic abilities, and greatest strengths and weaknesses.

-Letters of support should be addressed to Dr. Miriam Spering and emailed directly by the sponsors to the email id med.gradpostdoc@ubc.ca
+Letters of support should be addressed to the Associate Dean and emailed directly by the sponsors to the email id med.gradpostdoc@ubc.ca.

 Associate Dean, Graduate and Postdoctoral Education